delebash/unreal_mapbox_bridge/README.md

 6) On the popup dialog box named "Export image as PNG" leave all defaults and click Export.

 Import the heightmap into Unreal per normal procedure.
-You will need to adjust the Z-scale try 400 to start and go up or down as needed.
+You will need to adjust the Z-scale to the Z-scale shown on the app.

 Example imported landscape standing on top of Mt.
 Rainier